 Too often, developers and managers have a vague idea of their technical debt based on their (biased) experience and understanding.
-Unfortunately this vision often does not match the reality, which is why it is very important to have an objective view of your technical debt.
+Unfortunately, this vision often does not match the reality, and this is why it is very important to have an objective view of your technical debt.

-Many developers or managers have no idea of the cost of their technical debt and how to start to address it.
-This dashboard addresses these issues by associating a financial cost to the technical debt and shows what are the main modules to fix.
-It surfaces the files with the most number of violations, duplicated code, complex or long functions so that you can focus on fixing them first.
+Many developers and/or managers have no idea of the cost of their technical debt and how to start addressing it.
+This dashboard addresses these issues by associating a financial cost $ to the technical debt and shows what the main modules to fix are.
+It exposes the files with the most number of violations, duplicated code, complex or long functions so that you can focus on fixing them first.

-Code Inspector associated a number of hours to fix each issue and associated a price based on the average salary of a software developer.
+Code Inspector associates a number of hours to fix each issue and associates a price based on the average salary of a software developer.
 Our engine is configured to use an average price of $70 per hour.